top of page

 Questions about the FTC vote to ban noncompetes?
 Check out our page What the FTC Vote to Ban Noncompetes Means for Physicians.

-Disclaimer: Please do your own due diligence before making decisions based on this page.
+Disclaimer: Our content is for generalized educational purposes.
+Please do your own due diligence before making decisions based on this page.
 Nothing on this page constitutes formal or personalized legal advice.
-Laws vary based on location and while this information is accurate to the best of our knowledge, may not be up to date or apply in your location.
-We are not formal financial, legal, or otherwise licensed professionals, and you should consult these as appropriate.
+Laws vary based on location and while this information is accurate to the best of our knowledge, it may not be up to date or apply in your location.
+We are not formal financial, legal, or tax professionals, and you should consult these as appropriate.
 To learn more, visit our disclaimers and disclosures.

 6 things to negotiate in your physician noncompete agreement